The Forex markets are some of the most traded in the world, attracting an ever-increasing number of traders.

 Indeed, when brokers face a low liquidity situation, they usually increase the size of their spreads.
 Remember that a spread is the difference between the selling price and the buying price.
-It’s the commission you pay to your broker for its services.

-Increasing trading costs is a situation that only happens when your broker offers variable spreads, which change depending on the market and trading conditions.
 However, you can also look for a broker offering fixed spreads, especially if you’re uncertain about how a specific currency pair behaves, or if you intend to use an aggressive and active trading method such as scalping during news releases.